Primary school options for autistic children

 Home-schooling

 All children have the legal right to home-schooling.
-Families choose to home-school children for different reasons, including distance from suitable schools, religious or cultural values, or their children’s particular academic or behaviour needs.
-If you choose this option you’ll need to follow certain requirements from your state or territory education department.
+Families choose to home-school children for various reasons, including distance from suitable schools, religious or cultural values, or their children’s academic or behaviour needs.
+If you choose this option, you’ll need to follow certain requirements from your state or territory education department.
 You’ll also need to find ways for your child to learn and practise communication and social skills with other children.

 Dual enrolment